|1470 Series SEM|

 - Fuel cells

-Along with the SEM system, our bulk liquid electrochemistry specimen holder is also available for transmission electron microscopy (TEM), and X-ray microscopy (XRM).
+Along with the SEM system, our bulk liquid electrochemistry specimen holder is also available for transmission electron microscopy (TEM), and X-ray microscopy (XRM), as a full suite of multi-modal characterization techniques for materials at various length scales.
 The in-situ characterization made possible from the multi-modal platform provides complementary datasets suitable for accurate and reliable electroanalytical measurements of the sample at various length scales, and with complementary imaging and spectroscopy techniques.Edit

 Accessories available for your SEM liquid holder include: